Short Term Benefit Advance

-There is also a Government scheme called the Social Fund made up of different types of payments and loans to help people with emergency expenses that are difficult to meet on a low income.
+The Government’s Social Fund scheme provides support to people at times of exceptional need.
+The scheme is made up of different types of payments and loans to help people with emergency expenses that are difficult to meet on a low income.

-There are several different types of Social Fund benefits.
+There are several different types of Social Fund payments.
 For some, you can claim them as long as you meet the criteria, for others, payment is not guaranteed even if you are eligible to make a claim.
-With most, you have to be receiving certain other benefits to qualify.
+With most, you have to be receiving certain benefits to qualify.

 Local Welfare Assistance